-Nash (2018) suggests that we need "socializing bureaucracy" to find ways of working as academics that hold us accountable for the relatively autonomous decisions we have to make.
-Using Weber, she argues that the "audit culture" can provide something of "stick" to balance the "carrot" of encouraging more equitable education (Nash (2018), p.
-12).
-Yet statistics show that the legislation and Charter Marks are making slow work of change (e.g., Bhopal & Pitkin, 2018).
-The reports all cited above show this clearly, and we have seen that Athena Swan gender equality initiatives have failed BAME women (Advance HE, 2016; Advance HE, 2019a; Bhopal & Hendersen, 2019).
+Nash (2018) argues that we need 'socialising bureaucracy' to find ways of working as academics that hold us accountable for the relatively autonomous decisions we have to make.
+Using Weber, she argues that the 'audit culture' can provide something of 'stick' to balance the 'carrot' of encouraging more equitable education (ibid:12).
+Yet statistics show that the legislation and Charter Marks are making slow work of change (e.g. Bhopal and Pitkin 2020).
+The reports all cited above show this clearly, and we have seen that Athena Swan gender equality initiatives have failed BAME women (Advance HE 2016; Bhopal and Henderson 2019).
 Given the scope, scale and shape of racial and racist thinking there is no way that a workshop in unconscious bias, using a neuropsychological model of lizard brain inbuilt hostility to difference as its starting point, can fully engage the relations of racism, power and privilege.
-Courses that require us to acknowledge that "everyone is biased" but corporate social responsibility can manage this "natural" aggression to the Other, will not help us dismantle structures of inequality.
+Courses that require us to acknowledge that 'everyone is biased' but corporate social responsibility can manage this 'natural' aggression to the Other, will not help us dismantle structures of inequality.
 However, we cannot flip the coin and refuse any of the psychosocial insights anti-racist theorists may have.